nicolasmarie1/pcvs/docs/source/basics/getting-started.rst

 	PCVS main program.
 	...

-Full completion (options & arguments) is provide an can be activated with:
+Full completion (options & arguments) is provided and can be activated with:

 .. code-block:: bash